Thần Trụ Trời: Mythology

-At that time, there were no creatures and no humans.
-Sky and earth are just a chaotic, dark area.
-Suddenly appeared a giant god, extremely tall, indescribably long legs.
+At that time, there were no creatures on earth.
+Heaven and earth are merely a chaotic, dark area.
+Suddenly appeared a giant god, extremely tall and indescribably long legs.
 Every step he takes is ice from one area to another, from one mountain to another.

 One day, the god stretched out his shoulders and stood up, raising his head to the sky.
 The god dug the earth, carried the stone, and built it into a large and tall pillar to support the sky.
 As high as the pillar is raised, the sky is like a vast curtain that is gradually raised.
 He alone dug, built, the stone pillars kept getting higher and higher and pushed the dome of the sky up to the blue clouds.

 Since then, heaven and earth have split into two.
 The earth is flat like a square tray, the sky is round like an upside down bowl, where sky and earth meet is the horizon.
 When the sky was high and dry, the god of sky broke the pillar and threw the earth everywhere.
 Every stone that was thrown turned into a mountain or an island, and the earth scattered everywhere into mounds, piles, and high hills.
 Therefore, the ground today is no longer flat, but has concave and convex areas. the place where god dug deep to get soil and stone to build columns, today is the immense sea.